-Is Le Coteau de l’Herm for you?
+Naturiste Campsite Le Coteau de l’Herm

-It’s for those who wish to linger in the cool shade or bask in the warm sunshine surrounded by the breath-taking scenery of enchanting hills and wild valleys, in a natural paradise that’s sparsely populated where people are friendly and where history goes back to the dawn of mankind.
+Who wish to linger in the cool shade or bask in the warm sunshine surrounded by the breath-taking scenery of enchanting hills and wild valleys, in a natural paradise that’s sparsely populated where people are friendly and where history goes back to the dawn of mankind.

-It’s for those who would discover and wonder at marvels of ancient times; world famous prehistoric cave paintings, roman ruins, medieval towns where one can go back into the middle ages, picturesque villages, old churches and imposing castles, all with exciting and amazing stories to tell.
+You can discover and wonder at marvels of ancient times; world famous prehistoric cave paintings, roman ruins, medieval towns where one can go back into the middle ages, picturesque villages, old churches and imposing castles, all with exciting and amazing stories to tell.

-It’s for those who like to stroll or take longer walks, feeling part of a green unspoiled world;
+Stroll on the campsite or take longer walks, feeling part of a green unspoiled world;

 It’s for those who enjoy cycle rides along hedge-lined roads, through woodlands, beside pastures, amongst steep rocky cliffs, over hill tops from where one can enjoy panoramic views over the Périgord, through villages where the trees form a canopy beneath which one can pause and rest.